-The theater that closed and was demolished in 1950 as the Birmingham Theater had a rich and varied history both as a cinema and as a vaudeville house dating back to the building’s opening around 1890 as the Birmingham Auditorium, a general civic facility located on Third Avenue between 17th and 18th Streets, about a block way from where the still-surviving Alabama Theatre was later built.
+The theater that closed and was demolished in 1950 as the Birmingham Theater had a rich and varied history both as a cinema and as a vaudeville house dating back to the building’s opening around 1890 as the Birmingham Auditorium, a general civic facility located on 3rd Avenue N. between 17th Street N and 18th Street N, about a block way from where the still-surviving Alabama Theatre was later built.
 In 1898, it became the Bijou Theatre and became a venue for prominent touring vaudeville companies and major performers of that era, including George M. Cohan.

-In 1915, the theater closed for two years, reopening as the Birmingham outpost of the Loew’s vaudeville circuit, and now known as Loew’s Bijou Theatre, with a large electric sign on the roof proclaiming Loew’s Vaudeville.
-In that era, Loew’s even brought circus and animal acts to the theater as well as film.
+In 1915, the theatre closed for two years, reopening as the Birmingham outpost of the Loew’s vaudeville circuit, and now known as Loew’s Bijou Theatre, with a large electric sign on the roof proclaiming Loew’s Vaudeville.
+In that era, Loew’s even brought circus and animal acts to the theatre as well as film.

-In 1927, Loew’s moved its operations over to a nearby former Masonic Hall that had been converted to a theater, proclaiming it now Loew’s Temple Theatre.
-The Bijou then became the Birmingham home for the Pantages circuit; that company gutted out the theater and remodeled it, giving an entirely new facade.
-In succeeding years (certainly by 1941), newspaper advertisements referred to it also as the Pantage Theatre and there is at least one photo showing the “s” at the end painted over, suggesting that at some point it ceased to be a Pantages operation.
+In 1927, Loew’s moved its operations over to a nearby former Masonic Hall that had been converted to a theatre, proclaiming it now Loew’s Temple Theatre.
+The Bijou Theatre then became the Birmingham home for the Pantages circuit; that company gutted out the theatre and remodeled it, giving an entirely new facade.
+It reopened as Pantages Theatre on October 31, 1927 with Constance Talmadge in “Breakfast at Sunrise” and five acts of vaudeville on the stage.
+It was closed in 1930.
+On December 30, 1934 it reopened as the Pantage Theatre and was still operating under this name in 1941.

-Paramount eventually assumed control of the theater and operated through its subsidiary, Wilby-Kincey, until about 1946, when it became an independent operation.
-At that point it became known as the Birmingham Theater and served a predominantly African-American audience.
+Paramount eventually assumed control of the theatre and operated through its subsidiary, Wilby-Kincey, until late-1946.
+It became an independent operation and was renamed Birmingham Theatre on December 25, 1946, reopening with William Gargan in “Rendezvous 46” plus Blue Barrow and His Band on stage.
+It served a predominantly African-American audience.
 It was razed in 1950; the site then became a parking lot.